Essays – Preparing to Write the Great Literary Story

 Think of the desire that motivates in conflict, action and resolution rather than image and setting.
 How does a character respond to major and minor events?
 Many teachers of creative writing believe that authors should strive in their writing for a moment where the character creates the story on the page.
 The teachers imply some mystical intracranial invasion of the author by the character, almost supernatural, that frees the writer to let the character do the work.

-But character takeover is a harmful goal.
-In terms of the literary story, where success of creating an art form requires control of story structure and meaning, letting the character create story, the thrust of the story and the meaning floats untethered into outer space.
+But character takeover is often a harmful goal.
+In terms of the literary story, where success of creating an art form requires control of story structure and meaning, letting the character create story, thrusts the story into uncontrolled zones of purposeless writing and random unconnected ideas.
 For reader satisfaction, everything that happens in a story to a character needs to have a purpose in full control of the author.

 Authors need in-depth thinking, with choices made, about characters’ motivations before sitting down to write.
 Motivations must be significant, logical, and appropriate for the conflict, action, and resolution of the story and motivations must be right for the scene, for the logical and synergistic actions with motivations in all other scenes, and consistent with the development and progressive understanding of the motivation at any time in the story.
 This demands consideration of the structure and interactions of all the characters in a story.

 Character motivation in a story is never static; it is always changing, like hundreds of vipers in a pit where each snake, at any instant, has a unique relationship to every other, and that relationship will change in the next instant, wiggling, advancing, regressing until it’s over.
 In great stories, theme and meaning are often more effectively transmitted by emotional discovery rather than intellectual explanation.
 Essentially, this means showing, not telling; in scene, not narrative description and summary; concrete not abstract thinking and writing, creative process not descriptive process; structure of responses, not random reflection.

 4. Back story.